Eventify-Team/Eventify/README.md

 # Eventify
-This project is an event management system that allows users to browse available events, make reservations, and cancel their bookings.
+This project is an event management system that allows users to browse available events, make reservations, and cancel their bookings.This repository is a group project in the course of "Special Topics in Web Programming".

 🔹 Tech Stack
 - Back-end: Spring Boot + Spring Security (JWT)